 There are still other echoes of Old Testament prophecy in Luke 21:20-33.
 A passage in Isaiah 5:30, describing an attack by Assyria, seems to have supplied material for Luke’s phrase “perplexity at the roaring of the sea and the waves” (v.
 25).
 Isaiah had predicted that the invading nation (Assyria) “shall growl over Israel in that day like the roaring of the sea.
 If one looks to the land, behold there is darkness and distress; even the light is darkened by the clouds.”
 The expression “in that day” is used with great frequency in the Old Testament to describe the Day of the Lord.

-You will be wondering what Jesus meant by his remarkable promise that “this generation will not pass until all things come to pass.”
+You will be wondering what Jesus meant by his remarkable promise that “this generation will not pass until all things take place” (Luke 21:32).
 Would not his audience have understood him to mean that those listening would survive to see the difficult times and the great Day itself?
 A Western 20th-century audience might well so understand the word “generation.”
 But linguists have shown that New Testament writers using Greek words found in the Old Testament Greek Bible — the Septuagint — might well mean by “generation” something like “evil age.”
 So Jesus may very well be saying: “This evil age, in which society is opposed to God, will not come to an end until all the distressing events leading to the end are finished.”
 The word “generation” does not therefore necessarily mean a limited period of 40 or 70 years.
 Reading it without reference to its Hebrew background has led some to fix on certain dates in this century for the Second Coming — with disastrous results.

 A second question may come to mind.
 Why did Jesus speak earlier of the destruction of the Jerusalem of his day?
 Can he really have meant the destruction of a city existing much later?
 It is characteristic of the Hebrew mind that it can think of various temples on a single site as one Temple — a kind of “corporate” temple.
 We find this principle illustrated in Haggai 2 where “this temple” meant not only a past but also a present and future house of God on the same site.
 It is possible for Jesus to combine the destruction of the city and temple of the far future with a reference to the city existing in his time.